loimos/loimos/README.md

 export LD_LIBRARY_PATH="$PROTOBUF_HOME/lib:$LD_LIBRARY_PATH"
 ```

-Note that `CHARM_HOME` should be set so that the file `$CHARM_HOME/bin/charmc` exists.
+Note that `CHARM_HOME` should be set so that the file `$CHARM_HOME/bin/charmc` exists, or, if building Charm++ with SMP, so that the file `$CHARM_HOME-smp/bin/charmc` exisits.
 Likewise, `PROTOBUF_HOME` should be set so that the file `$PROTOBUF_HOME/bin/protoc` exists.
 If these files are not present at these locations Loimos will not be able to build properly.

 ## Building from Source